On Composite Discontinuous Galerkin Method for simulations of electric properties of semiconductor devices: Conclusions

 \section{Conclusions}

-We have presented two methods of composite Discontinuous Galerkin discretization of the drift-diffusion equations in the equilibrium state.
-These methods were derived from Symmetric Interior Penalty Galerkin method \cite{Book-Riviere-2008} and Weakly Over-Penalized Symmeric Interior Penalty method \cite{ElectronTransNumerAnal-2008-30-107}.

-Both discretizations are shown to be well-defined and the error is estimated.
-In case of uniform increase of grid density, the $H^1$-norm of error of Composite Symmetric Interior Penalty Galerkin (CSIPG) method error is estimated by $O(h)$, while for Composite Weakly Over-Penalized Symmeric Interior Penalty (WOPSIP) method we obtain only $O(h^{1/2})$ estimate.
-In the latter case, the estimate may be improved to $O(h)$ under additional assumptions on a mesh sequance and boundary conditions.
-In simulations of seminconductor luminescent devices, these assumptions are not excessively restrictive, as these structures' design is often based on simple geometric shapes.
+We have presented composite Discontinuous Galerkin discretization of the drift-diffusion equations, derived from Symmetric Interior Penalty Galerkin method \cite{Book-Riviere-2008}.
+The discrete problem is shown to be well-defined, and the error is estimated.
+In case of the uniform increase of grid density, the $H^1$-norm of error of Composite Symmetric Interior Penalty Galerkin (CSIPG) method error is estimated at $O(h)$.
+Results of numerical simulations presented in this paper agree with the theoretical estimates.